 When your body experiences anxiety, it triggers the fight or flight system, which is the reflex designed to prepare your body for rapid action in order to evade threats.
 One of the symptoms is breathing quickly.
-It's not 100% clear why breathing quickly is advantageous from a biological perspective, but the most likely reasons include:
+It's not 100% clear why breathing fast is advantageous from a biological perspective, but the most likely reasons include:

 - Breathing quickly helps your heart move blood around the important muscles and organs.

-- Breathing quickly reduces carbon dioxide in the blood stream so that when you start to run you are able to handle the creation of more Co2.
+- Breathing quickly reduces carbon dioxide in the bloodstream so that when you start to run you can handle the creation of more Co2.

 That latter point is important.
 Studies have shown that by hyperventilating and depleting yourself of carbon dioxide, you can do things like hold your breath for longer, and potentially run away from predators for longer.
 (Note: There are dangers to hyperventilating on purpose, so don't try it)